mcaresein/NSL-Exercises/Esercizio08/readme.md

 **Warning**: it rapidly eat your disk space by saving the optimal wavefunction found for each of the pair of the parameters.

-QMC_1D contains data from a PIGS/PIMC code for comparison. vmc_data contains data shown in the notebook
+QMC_1D contains data from a PIGS/PIMC code for comparison.
+vmc_data contains the data shown in the notebook